Omnicell

-Omnicell, Inc. is an American multinational healthcare technology company headquartered in Mountain View, CA. It manufactures automated systems for medication management in hospitals and other healthcare settings, and medication adherence packaging and patient engagement software used by retail pharmacies.
+Omnicell, Inc. is an American multinational healthcare technology company headquartered in Fort Worth, TX.
+It manufactures automated systems for medication management in hospitals and other healthcare settings, and medication adherence packaging and patient engagement software used by retail pharmacies.
 Its products are sold under the brand names Omnicell and EnlivenHealth.

 Company history

 1992–1999

-Omnicell Technologies, Inc. was founded in September 1992 by Randall A. Lipps after his daughter was hospitalized at birth and he observed nurses had difficulty locating medical supplies.
-With the help of graduate students from Stanford University, he developed a prototype of a system that automated inventory management tasks performed manually by nurses.
+Omnicell Technologies, Inc. was founded in September 1992 by Randall A. Lipps, after being inspired by his observations of nurses' difficulty with locating medical supplies as he was visiting his newborn daughter in the hospital.
+With the help of graduate students from Stanford University, he developed a system prototype automating inventory management tasks normally performed manually by nurses.

-With Lipps as the chairman of the company, it commercially began developing automated supply cabinets in 1993.
+With Lipps as chairman of the company, Omnicell Technologies, Inc. commercially began developing automated supply cabinets in 1993.
 The cabinets were capable of tracking transaction data, inventory levels, expenses, and patient billing.
 The company expanded services by developing pharmacy automation systems for dispensing medications in 1996.
 They expanded their product line in 1999 by acquiring the SureMed line of pharmacy cabinets from Baxter Healthcare Corp.